slava-yr/slava-yr.github.io/_portfolio/2026-galapagos.md

 ## Where it led

-The idea we prototyped here became the seed for a full study on short-term solar forecasting for the Galapagos Islands, later written up as a WAIMLAP 2026 paper.
+The idea we prototyped here became the seed for a full study on short-term solar forecasting for the Galapagos Islands, later written up as a paper.

 ## Links